Oklahoma State vs. Kansas State NCAA Football Odds, Plays and Insights | September 25, 2021

 Kansas State Stats and Trends

-- Kansas State has two wins against the spread in three games this year.
+- Kansas State has two wins against the spread in three games this season.

-- Kansas State's games this season have gone over the point total one time in three opportunities (33.3%).
+- Kansas State's games this year have eclipsed the over/under one time in three opportunities (33.3%).

-- Kansas State is 2-1 against the spread and 3-0 overall when the team churns out more than 328.7 yards.
+- In games that Kansas State totals over 328.7 yards, the team is 2-1 against the spread and 3-0 overall.

-- This year the Wildcats have turned the ball over five times, one more than the Cowboys' takeaways (4).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.